 Test How Your Invisible Gut Bacteria Affects Your Health

-The reason you should test how your gut bacteria affects your health is pretty straightforward — those bugs impact nearly every aspect of your well being, so learn how to find out if yours are working for or against you.
+The reason you should test how your gut bacteria affects your health is pretty straightforward — those bugs impact nearly every aspect of your well-being, so learn how to find out if yours are working for or against you.

-DID YOU know that your amazing human body has 12 basic biological systems that must function reasonably well for us to experience health and vitality?
+Did you know that your amazing human body has 12 basic biological systems that must function reasonably well for us to experience health and vitality?

 These 12 are: the cardiovascular system, the digestive system, the endocrine system, the immune system, the integumentary system, the lymphatic system, the muscular system, the nervous system, the reproductive system, the respiratory system, the skeletal system, and the urinary system.